abrahamalex13/website-aa-analytics/content/authors/admin/_index.md

 of competing job growth forecasting models.
 I regularly analyzed firm-level information from internal and external databases.
-I've presented projects through speeches and in published reports available online.
+I've presented projects through speeches and published reports available online.

 As I've learned about statistical methods in the office,